taublast/DrawnUi.Maui/README.md

 ## What's new

 * `SkiaScroll` fixed scrolling vertically + horizontally at the same time (`Orientation="Both"`).
-* `SkiaShell` added event NavigatedView reports popups too.
+* `SkiaShell` Navigated and Navigating events now report popups too.
 * `SkiaMediaImage` a subclassed `SkiaImage` for displaying any kind of images (image/animated gif/more..)
 * `SkiaGif` a dedicated lightweight GIF-player with playback control properties.
 See Sandbox project.
 * Fixed gestures inside `ImageCacheComposite` cache.